An oligodendroglioma is a rare type of brain tumour.

 People with slow-growing oligodendrogliomas may have mild symptoms for several years before the tumour is discovered.

-The first symptoms of any type of brain tumour are usually due to increased pressure within the skull (raised intracranial pressure).
+Sometimes symptoms are caused by increased pressure within the brain (raised intracranial pressure).
 This may be caused by a blockage in the ventricles (fluid-filled spaces of the brain), which leads to a build-up of cerebrospinal fluid (CSF).
 CSF is the fluid that surrounds the brain and the spinal cord.
 This increased pressure may also be caused by swelling around the tumour itself.

-A CT scan or MRI scan will be done to find the exact position and size of the tumour.
+You will have a CT scan or MRI scan to find out the exact position and size of the tumour.

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10-30 minutes.
 CT scans use small amounts of radiation, which will be very unlikely to harm you or anyone you come into contact with.